banisterious/obsidian-canvas-roots/docs/planning/property-aliases.md

 Property Aliases solves this by allowing users to define mappings like `birthdate → born` without changing their actual frontmatter.

+## Scope

+### v0.9.3 Scope

+- **Person notes only** - This is the primary use case and covers the community request
+- Other note types (sources, places, organizations) may be added in future releases if there's demand

+### Future Scope

+- Source note aliases
+- Place note aliases
+- Organization note aliases

 ## Design

 ### Alias Configuration